 Indigenous peoples in the Philippines

-In contrast, commercially valuable natural resources such as minerals, timber and water are concentrated in their areas, making them continuously vulnerable to development aggression from both private and public extractive industries.
+In contrast, commercially valuable natural resources such as minerals,, forests and rivers can be found mainly in their areas, making them continuously vulnerable to development aggression from both private and public extractive industies and land grabbing.

 Legislation Concerning Indigenous Peoples

-In 2012, the Republic Act 8371, known as the Indigenous Peoples’ Rights Act (IPRA)commemorated the 15th year since its promulgation.
-The law calls for respect for indigenous peoples’ cultural integrity, right to their lands and right to self-directed development of these lands.
-Apart from there being some fundemental critisism of the law itself, more substantial implementation of the law is still being sough.
+Republic Act 8371, known as the Indigenous Peoples’ Rights Act (IPRA), was promulgated in 1997.
+The law has been lauded for its support for respect for indigenous peoples’ cultural integrity, right to their lands and right to self-directed development of these lands.

-The Philippines voted in favour of the United Nations Declaration on the Rights of Indigenous Peoples; the government has not yet ratified the ILO Convention 169.
+The Philippines voted in favor of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) but the government has not yet ratified ILO Convention 169.